tongtong-h/mCodeGPT/README.md

 Recognizing the challenges of extracting detailed information from large and complex ontologies, 2POP is a two-phase parsing approach.
 In the initial phase, it generates binary queries to ascertain the presence or absence of each named entity within the patient notes.
 In the second phase, it narrows down the queries to seek details only for those entities confirmed as present, enhancing precision in information extraction.

-## Installation

-To get started with mCodeGPT, you can install it using pip:

 ## **Usage**:
 ```
 e.g. use GPT-3.5 with method RLS: